SSWConsulting/SSW.Rules.Content/rules/disable-leaving-employee-accounts/rule.md

 * Files from their computer

 2. Remove their AD user account from any group membership
-3. Disable their AD account - and any other accounts they have
+3. Disable their AD account - and any other accounts they have:

 * Move their account to a "disabled users" OU
 * Don't delete their account, this can cause issues in the future!